w3c/webappsec-permissions-policy/policies/optimized-images.md

     In practice, they would look something like this:

     ```html
-    <iframe allow="unoptimized-images(1.5, 0.4)"></iframe>
+    <iframe allow="unoptimized-images(1500, 0.4)"></iframe>
     ```
-    That would apply a policy in which the metadata size limit is set to 1.5KB and the byte-per-pixel ratio is set to 0.4.
+    That would apply a policy in which the metadata size limit is set to 1500 bytes and the byte-per-pixel ratio is set to 0.4.

     Feature policies combine in subframes, and the minimum value of the parameters will be applied, so if that frame embedded another, which the syntax:

     ```html
-    <iframe allow="unoptimized-images(2, 0.2)"></iframe>
+    <iframe allow="unoptimized-images(2048, 0.2)"></iframe>
     ```
-    then the child frame would be allowed to render images with metadata size limit of 1.5KB and byte-per-pixel ratio of 0.2.
+    then the child frame would be allowed to render images with metadata size limit of 1500 bytes and byte-per-pixel ratio of 0.2.

 - The default allowlist for `unoptimized-images` is `*`.
 This means for pages of all origins, `<img>` elements whose file sizes exceeds the compression ratio will be allowed and rendered correctly.